donmccaughey/alloc_or_die/README.md

 Rationale: Fail Fast
 --------------------

 Memory allocation can fail.
-Under some circumstances, such as when attempting to allocate a large memory block for processing a media file, the possibility of failure is expected, and the program can handle the failure in a safe and rational fashion and continue running.
+Under some circumstances (e.g allocating large memory blocks for processing a media file), the possibility of failure is expected and dealing with failure is straight-forward.

 In most other circumstances, programs are allocating many small blocks of memory as part of more complex operations.
-A failure of one of these routine small allocations indicates that the program or the system is in a bad state.
+A failure of one of these routine small allocations usually indicates that the program or the system is in a bad state (e.g. allocations are happening in an infinite loop or virtual memory is exhausted).
+Recovering from this type of failure state is tricky at best and may not be possible.

-Writing code that is robust in the face of memory allocation failure has a real cost in terms of development time and code complexity, and it's difficult to test thoroughly.
+Writing code that is robust in the face of memory allocation failure has a real cost in terms of development time and code complexity, and is difficult to test thoroughly.
 For many programs, it makes more sense to treat the failure of a routine small allocation as an unrecoverable error.